microsoft/vscode-docs/docs/remote/create-dev-container.md

 * [Existing Docker Compose](https://aka.ms/vscode-remote/samples/existing-docker-compose) - Includes a set of files that you can drop into an existing project that will reuse a `docker-compose.yml` file in the root of your project.
 * [Node.js & MongoDB](https://aka.ms/vscode-remote/samples/node-mongo) -  A Node.js container that connects to a Mongo DB in a different container.
-* [Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres) -  A Python container that connects to PostgreSQL in a different container.
+* [Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres) -  A Python container that connects to PostGreSQL in a different container.
 * [Docker-from-Docker Compose](https://aka.ms/vscode-remote/samples/docker-from-docker-compose) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.

 Congratulations!
 You've now configured a dev container in Visual Studio Code.
 Continue reading to learn how to share container configurations among teammates and various projects.